kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 The execute-rest sub-process is used to start the remote task and wait for its completion either by a http response or an async callback.

 If the task invocation fail due to an error and the `maxRetries` is greater than 0 the invocation is re-tried.
-The invocation retry is delayed for `retryDelay * retry-attmpt` millis.
+The invocation retry is delayed for `retryDelay * retryAttempt` millis.

 When the operation cancel request is received, the remote task is tried to be gracefully cancelled by invoking the cancelUrl which is defined by `cancelUrlJsonPointer` or `cancelUrlTemplate`.
 If the `cancelTimeout` is reached, the graceful cancel attempt is ignored.
 The task completes with status "CANCELLED" regardless of the success of graceful cancel.